Former British Labour Party leader Jeremy Corbyn suspended over comments about anti-Semitism report

 The investigators found evidence of harassment targeting those making complaints and “political interference” to blunt the complaints.

-Corbyn has downplayed the report’s conclusions, suggesting that anti-Semitism in Labour was no worse than in British society at large and was hyped by the media and critics.
+Corbyn has played down the report’s conclusions, suggesting that anti-Semitism in Labour was no worse than in British society at large and was hyped by the media and critics.

 In a statement Thursday, the 71-year-old said, “One antisemite is one too many, but the scale of the problem was also dramatically overstated for political reasons by our opponents inside and outside the party, as well as by much of the media.”

-Corbyn conceded, “That combination hurt Jewish people and must never be repeated.
+Corbyn conceded: “That combination hurt Jewish people and must never be repeated.
 My sincere hope is that relations with Jewish communities can be rebuilt and those fears overcome.”

 Corbyn’s pushback against the long-awaited report was in stark contrast to the words uttered a few hours earlier by the Labour Party’s new leader, Keir Starmer, who said, “I found this report hard to read.”

-Starmer said, “It is a day of shame for the Labour Party.
+Starmer said: “It is a day of shame for the Labour Party.
 We have failed Jewish people, our members, our supporters and the British public.”

 In a statement he read aloud, Starmer continued, “On behalf of the Labour Party, I am truly sorry for all the pain and grief that has been caused.”